FOUNDATION

 Dear Mr. Merrill,

-My name is Thomas Mitsock, and I am a recent graduate of Boston University’s College of Fine Arts School of Theatre with a Bachelor of Fine Arts in acting.
+My name is T Mitsock, and I am a recent graduate of Boston University’s College of Fine Arts School of Theatre with a Bachelor of Fine Arts in Acting.
 I am incredibly grateful to be the 2019 recipient of the Bette Davis Prize.
 I am writing to thank you for this momentous honor.
 I grew up in the small town of Westford, Massachusetts as one of three children.
 My parents could tell from a young age that I was creative, but sports were a huge part of our town’s culture.
 After trying almost every sport there was, I finally followed one of my best friends to an after-school theatre program at age six.
-This program was run by a generous woman name Miss Julie who would not only provide a place for students to go after school (her own home), but she would also provide an artistic outlet through a series of plays.
+This program was run by a generous woman named Miss Julie who would not only provide a place for students to go after school (her own home), but she would also provide an artistic outlet through a series of plays.
 My first role was playing the little seahorse in her production of Finding Nemo.
 I got to say a few lines, I wore glitter on my face, and I had a tail.
 It was a dream.

 After my time at Miss Julie’s, I was hooked.
 I loved plays; I found the make-believe aspect to be thrilling.
 Most of all, I loved the people.
 I always found (and still find) the people in the theatre to be among the most generous, supportive, and accepting people around.
 I soon enrolled in Summer School for the Performing Arts, a six-week intensive run by the director of our town’s high school theatre department.
 The first day, my mom had to basically push me through the door.
 I wasn’t sure I would like it.
 I came home from the first day beaming, and I couldn’t wait to go back.
 So, I kept going back, year after year.
 I attended that summer program for the next ten years.

-When it came time to decide where to attend college, it was clear to myself and my parents that I wanted to attend acting school.
+When it came time to decide where to attend college, it was clear to me and my parents that I wanted to attend acting school.
 I was struck by their support as we shipped off to New York and Pittsburg and Boston for auditions.
 When it came time to assess my acceptances and pick the right school, Boston University was the clear frontrunner.
 I had friends who had gone through the School of Theatre and loved it.
 When I visited, I was drawn in by the same thing that drew me to theatre at a young age: the people.
 These people felt extremely genuine and down-to-earth.
-I knew that If I was going to attend acting school, I wanted to be around peers that supported me, challenged me, and made me feel welcome.
+I knew that if I was going to attend acting school, I wanted to be around peers that supported me, challenged me, and made me feel welcome.

 My four years at Boston University were exactly what I wanted them to be.
 I was pushed more than I had ever been, and I began valuable friendships and collaborations.
 After four years, I can confidently say that Bost University taught me everything that I wanted to know and more.
 The classwork was rigorous, my professors challenged me in a safe and healthy manner, and I had the opportunity to perform in some amazing productions: Tony Kushner’s Angels in America, Sarah Ruhl’s Eurydice, and Andrew Bovell’s When The Rain Stop Falling were among my favorites.

 The most significant part of my experience at Boston University was my acceptance of self.
-Growing up as a young gay person, I found it hard to be my true self.
+Growing up, I found it hard to be my true self.
 I always felt as if I had to endure the entire school year being someone else until I made it to summer camp and could express myself.
 Theatre became my haven in a world that felt scary and exclusionary.
 At Boston University, however, I learned that in order to become other people onstage, I had to learn the greatest role of all: myself.
 A huge part of my artistry is telling LGBTQ+ stories.
 I am extremely passionate about telling the stories of queer people, and I hope to continue this as I move on in my career.

 I cannot thank you enough for this honor.
 In September, I will be moving to New York City to pursue my career as an actor, and I cannot tell you how much this support means.
-With student loans, two currently unemployed parents, and the cost of a career in the arts, live can feel very uncertain and daunting.
+With student loans, two currently unemployed parents, and the cost of a career in the arts, life can feel very uncertain and daunting.
 This award means the world to me, and I feel significantly more comfortable as I embark on the new leg of my journey.

 I look forward to speaking with you in the future, and I wish you all the best.